pablo0261/pablo0261/README.md

 </div>

 <p align="center">
-<strong>If you have any questions or would like to collaborate, please don't hesitate to reach out.
+<strong style="font-size: 24px;">If you have any questions or would like to collaborate, please don't hesitate to reach out.
 Let's connect and build something amazing together!</strong>
   <p/>